 Homeless shelters can use clothing, bedding & bath, and kitchenware in addition to donations of canned goods.

-Libraries are always welcoming donations of books, and toys (they sometimes take non-educational ones as well) as are local schools.
+Libraries are always welcoming donations of books, and toys (they sometimes take non-educational ones as well).

 If your kid outgrows his clothes, and you don’t know anyone who can use the hand-me-downs, why not collect them to donate to charity?